LIHPC-Computational-Geometry/coupe/tools/README.md

     - apply-part encodes a partition in a mesh file for visualization.
     - apply-weight encodes a weight distribution in a mesh file for visualization.
+- in the `report` directory, a collection of shell scripts that aggregate results into visual reports:
+    - `quality` generates an HTML report of partitioning results for a given mesh directory,
+    - `efficiency` generates a CSV file and a SVG graph showing the efficiency (strong scaling) of algorithms.

 ## Building